 The couple and their young family seem to have left the little house in Gloucester Road about this time and moved to Castle Street.
 The 1890 rate book shows Henry Craven St John was the owner of Clematis Cottage (now also known as 15 Castle Street) but that it was occupied by John Hodges.

-The deeds held by the present owners of Clematis Cottage show that around 31st October 1891 John Hodges borrowed £500 from Amelia Harcombe and that he used this money to buy Clematis Cottage and another property which is now known as 13 Castle Street.
+The deeds of Clematis Cottage show that around 31st October 1891 John Hodges borrowed £500 from Amelia Harcombe and that he used this money to buy Clematis Cottage and the property next door which is now known as 13 Castle Street.